stllorg/replyvp/README.md

 ------

-## Sample data, default credentials and passwords
+## Database and passwords
-When database image is being built, a SQL script is loaded from db/init/script.sql to insert initial sample data such as tickets, messages and users.
+The MySQL database configuration is automatically handled by `docker-compose.yml`.
+The SQL initialization script ( [/db/init/script.sql](/db/init/script.sql) ) creates necessary database tables and inserts initial sample data such as tickets, messages and users.

 > Info: All default users have the password: `test@test.com`